Nature needs you

 We all need nature.
 It is essential for our physical and mental wellbeing, our economy and our planet, but right now nature is in trouble.

-Join Earth Trust and more than 70 charities and celebrities like Steve Backshall and Chris Packham in demanding a vote for nature at the next election.
+Earlier this year, Earth Trust joined more than 150 charities and celebrities like Steve Backshall and Chris Packham in demanding a vote for nature at the next election.
+We asked you to add your voice to this call, and you responded.
+Thank you.

 Our Nature 2030 campaign calls on all political parties to adopt five key policies for nature’s recovery in their election manifestos.